 This double CD contains the soundtracks of four of the early episodes of

 the original TV series.
-On the first CD, there are the music scores of the two pilot episodes The Cage
+The first CD features the music scores of the two

-Man Has Gone Before
+and Where No Man Has Gone Before

-, on the second, The Doomsday Machine
+on the second, The Doomsday Machine

 and Amok Time